 Second place will receive £1,500 alongside a book hamper.

 Third place will receive £750 plus a hamper of books.

-We would love to hear from you if you’ve written a full-length novel for adults, have not had a book published anywhere in the world by a publisher (or be under contract anywhere in the world for publication by a publisher) and are aged 18 or over, resident in the UK and from a Black, Asian and Marginalised Ethnic background.
+A full-length novel for adults, that has not been published anywhere in the world by a publisher (or be under contract anywhere in the world for publication by a publisher) from writers who are aged 18 or over, resident in the UK and from a Black, Asian and Marginalised Ethnic background.

-We are looking for compelling, unique and relatable novels that tell us something about the world we live in and the breadth of human experiences.
+We look for compelling, unique and relatable novels that tell us something about the world we live in and the breadth of human experiences.
 We love engaging narratives, compelling characters and developed themes.